dgoldman0/homeless/fourth_person.md

 ### Conclusion

 Fourth-person narration clearly encapsulates the complex interaction inherent in interpreter-mediated storytelling, moving beyond traditional narrative frameworks to accurately represent an emergent, composite voice.
 Its recognition can substantially enrich theoretical models and practical approaches in translation, interpretation, and narrative studies, acknowledging the nuanced reality of narrative agency as inherently collaborative and transformative.

+### Draft Note

+Initial version was created with a very quick and dirty search and sources may not be valid, and certain theories, etc. may be incorrect.
+Consider this a work in progress.
+I'll note when it feels more complete, if I get that far.